Iterative Plotting

 Iterative Plotting for Easy and Aesthetic Figures

 When making a plot, it’s best to build your plot iteratively: make a version of the plot, observe the outcome, and then make changes or add an element and replot.
-This helps us catch mistakes as they occur (typos, colour problems, etc) and prevents small problems from creating big, difficult to diagnose problems in a long set of code.
+This helps us catch mistakes as they occur (typos, color problems, etc.) and prevents small problems from creating big, difficult-to-diagnose problems in a long set of code.

 For our example, let’s use the example from the Intro to ggplot2